 Shadowhand/Kial: Why aren't you starting an issue on the tracker?

 Zombor: You can't request for 4.

 Clarification required. :P

-#5 Updated by Steven G. over 2 years ago
+#5 Updated by Steven G. almost 3 years ago

 Jeremy Bush wrote:

 I didn't close the issue.
 I simply said there's little point in discussing it right now.